2019-Spring-CSC-386/p00-project-1-robert-and-dustin/README.md

 2. When the alarm starts to ring the only way to silence it is to turn on your lights.

 ## Errors and Constraints
-- one constarint we forsee is not knowing the exact ambient light level of every room.
-All our testing so far has been set up in the classroom. we will conduct future tests in various lighting to help aleviate this issue.
+- One constarint we forsee is not knowing the exact ambient light level of every room.
+All our testing so far has been set up in the classroom.
+Additional testing in various lighting levels should help us alleviate this issue.
 - I have noticed that the RTC has lost time before.
-Somtimes its just a few second sometimes its a few minutes and I am not sure why.
+Sometimes it's just a few seconds, but sometimes it's a few minutes and I am not sure why.
-- wires sometimes come a little loose or slip out, theres so many some fit more snug than others it is mostly just a hardware issue.
+- Wires sometimes come a little loose or slip out, there are so many that some fit more snug than others.
+This is mainly a hardware issue.
-- because of the way the code is set up you cannot have your alarm set for a perfect hour time like 8am, the alarm will go off at 8:01 as the alarm range must be between two seperate minute values.
+- Because of the way the code is set up you cannot have your alarm set for a perfect hour time like 8am, the alarm will go off at 8:01 as the alarm range must be between two seperate minute values.
 So if you set the minute values between 0 and 10, it will start at the 01 minute and end at the 11 minute of the hour.

 ## Reflection